codingismycraft/swalign/README.md

-# bio_matcher
+# Local Align

-Implements DNA/ RNA/ Protein sequence matching.
+A C++ implementation of the Smith-Waterman algorithm for local sequence alignment.